Menu

 return "process" # loop back

-Notice the router can return "process" — the same node it just came from.
-That’s a loop.
-LangGraph handles loops fine, but set a recursion limit so it can’t spin forever.
-We’ll cover loops in Post 11.
+Notice the router hands back "process" — the node we started from.
+That creates a loop.
+LangGraph can handle loops, but set a cap so it can’t spin forever.
+Post 11 digs into cycles and loop limits.

 python